Welcome to the first half of the Spring Term. We have two classes in Year 5, Birch and Elm. You can meet your teachers to the right.

 Top tips for Year 5

-Home learning will be set each Friday for children on Seesaw.
-In addition, we would like the children to be reading regularly, preferably each day and practicing their timetables on Times Table Rockstars.
-Spelling lists, identifying spelling rules that we are focusing on, will be sent home each half term and the children will have a spelling test on Fridays.
+Home learning will be set each Thursday for children on Seesaw.
+In addition, we would like the children to be reading regularly (preferably each day) and practicing their timetables on Times Table Rockstars.